jagdishtripathy/ghostc2/README.md

 - **Command syntax**: Verify commands work in local terminal
 - **Permissions**: Some commands may require elevated privileges
 - **Timeout**: Commands have 30-second timeout (Python agent)
+- **Empty output**: Commands that produce no output will show a message

 #### Platform-Specific Issues